A Guide to Starting a Successful Project Initiation Phase

 • Why you should be using project management templates to accelerate project kick-off

-What Are The Key Components of Project Initiation?
+What are the Key Components of Project Initiation?

 • Establish the business case for the project.

-• Prepare an initial budget and timeline.
+• Prepare an initial project budget and timeline.

 • Pick a methodology for the project (Agile, Waterfall, etc).